dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

 # Application using NumPy Package
 An individual is planning a driving trip to visit $n$ different locations exactly once.
 They want to drive the shortest distance possible to see all $n$ locations.
-The objective is to minimize the distance traveled between locations and then return to the origin.
+The objective is to minimize the distance traveled between locations, including the return trip to the origin.

 - The variable, $x$, represents the order of all locations the individual must visit.